zoran-cuckovic/zoran-cuckovic.github.io/_pages/publications.md

 --------------------------------

 2018
+Coastlines as storylines: approaching prehistoric Adriatic seascapes from the experiential perspective.
+Islands in Dialogue (ISLANDIA), International Postgraduate Conference in the Prehistory and Protohistory of Mediterranean Islands, Università di Torino, 14th – 16th of November 2018.

 Bronze Age hillforts of the Adriatic Sea and the problem of "maritime territory".
 Entangled Sea conference - The Mediterranean Sea in ancient history and prehistory, University of Manchester, 12-13 June 2018.

 The structure of experience: modelling landscape visual quality.
 Computer Applications in Archaeology conference 2018: Human History and Digital Future, Tübingen, March 19th-23rd 2018.